Savory Kabocha Squash Soup

 That’s probably because I grew up spoiled, eating kabocha squash.
 It’s also known as the Japanese pumpkin, and has dark green skin and a bright orange flesh (sometimes you can find kabocha with a bright red-orange skin).

 I LOVE love love kabocha because it is SO sweet.
 It’s sweeter than pumpkin, for sure.
-It’s even sweeter than butternut squash!
+It’s even sweeter than butternut squash and fairly similar in color and texture to acorn squash.
 The texture cooks up fluffy and delicious.

-This kabocha squash soup is quite sweet, but it’s all natural.
+Unlike some kabocha squash soup recipes, this one is quite sweet, but it’s all natural.
 No added sweeteners.
 There are added savory notes from the mushrooms and onions, and it is an all around winner.

 The wonderful thing about it is how EASY it is to make!
 Just chop up your veggies, sauté, simmer in chicken broth, add milk, salt and pepper, done.
 By the way, kabocha skin is edible!
 I peeled half of it off for this soup, but I personally love the skin.